ebbanimer/Walking-Dead-Game/README.md

 increased and decreased while producer and consumer threads ran in the background.
 The processes of doing this were synchronized and applying the observer pattern so that the SizeController could observe changes in the size, that was altered in the pool.
 A ThreadSizeManager was included, to manage the number of threads.
 The third usage of Streams API was included here, to remove threads if desired.
+The placement of this feature were eventually placed in the model, as the size, threads, and runnables could be considered to be part of data that was manipulated based on what the controller requested.

 ### Final touch; jar-file
 All patterns, features, and concepts had now been incorporated; the jar file needed to be created.
 However, unlike in